-Our action plan consists of the following:
+Our action plan consists of the continuing the following in partnership with the Tiwa staff, Picuris staff and tribal council as applicable:

 - Creating a Master Class Template for Tiwa

 - Develop units for the class

 - Create essential vocabulary lists

 - Create assessments both interim and formative

 - Develop lesson objectives.

 - Develop Depth of Knowledge questioning strategies at a minimum DOK level of 3

 - Require submission of lesson plans.

+- Professional Development Opportunities for Tiwa staff